Photo booth: Flinders Street Station photo booth

 Located at the Elizabeth Street exit of Melbourne's busiest railway station, Flinders Street Station, lies a culturally significant photo booth.
 The photo booth has been continuously operating at the station since 1961, with many feeling it has become an iconic and irreplaceable part of the station.
 It has been maintained for the entirety of its life by owner Alan Adler.
 During May 2018, Mr Adler (then 86) was given 10 days notice to remove the photo booth by Metro Trains Victoria to make way for station upgrades.
 Alan informed passerby with a hand written note explaining the news prompting widespread backlash from the public and support for Alan and his photo booth.
 After a letter writing campaign to Metro Trains, Public Transport Victoria CEO Jeroen Weimar phoned Alan to apologise and assured him a new home would be found.
 Days later they successfully relocated the photo booth to another location within Flinders Street Station.
 The photo booth shoots analogue images in black and white and joins 3 images together vertically.
+The three photo format is unusual and adds to the booth's international attraction and reputation.
+Most photo booths internationally print a narrower 4 image strip.
+The three image strip is a legacy of a time when the booths were used for things like identification cards for taxi drivers which required a wider image.

+Alan Adler was acknowledged in 2023 as "Melbourne's most photographed man" in an article in The Age, after 50 years of maintaining and adjusting his booths involved innumerable photo strips.
+Alan died at 92 years of age on 18 Dec 2024, leaving a legacy of millions of images of residents and visitors to Melbourne.
+For a man who didn't consider himself a photographer, he left a body of work larger than almost anyone alive.

+Alan's work has been curated into a book, "Auto-Photo: A Life in Portraits."
+In June 2025 Alan's life work was celebrated in an exhibition with the same name at RMIT Melbourne, coinciding with 100 years since the first photobooth commenced operation in New York.

+When Alan announced by way of a note on the Flinders Street booth that he was retiring and the booth would no longer be there after May 23, 2018, it prompted Chris Sutherland and Jess Norman to initially assist in the booth maintenance.
+The pair had a long term emotional attachment to the Flinders Street photo booth and recognised its place as a Melbourne icon.
+Several years later the pair set about purchasing Alan's booths and creating Metro Auto Photo to continue his legacy.
+Assisted by Lance Weeks from Burnt Out Electronics, Sutherland and Norman now continue Adler's life work operating his original photo booths in Melbourne, while also restoring and commissioning booths that have not operated for decades to new Melbourne locations.